 - Different vocab lists to choose from

 If you’re just starting to learn Turkish and don’t want to invest in a language app just yet, you can try Duolingo.
-It has a complete Turkish course (for beginners) and the whole thing is free.
+It has a complete Turkish course (for beginners) and the whole course is free.

 - The whole course is free